Abhiswain97/PyTorch-projects/README.md

 3. Hindi Character Recognition

+    Getting the data:
+    - Download the data from [here](https://www.kaggle.com/datasets/suvooo/hindi-character-recognition)
+    - Unzip it, and add the path to `Train` and `Test` directory in the `config.py` file.

     How to run ?
     - You can create your custom model in the `model.py` file.
 Make sure you initialize it at the bottom of the file to the `model` variable.
 Do not change the variable name.
 In case you do you will need to make sure to import it in the `train.py` file.
 Would be too much hassle, isn't it ?
     - Now to train the model with default params do, `python train.py`.
 You can also specify epochs and lr, using `python train.py --epochs <num-epochs> --lr <learning-rate>`